mariebernf/Flex_Fit_P4/README.md

 ### Order Status Tracking

-* Allow users to view order status updates such as "Processing" or "Dispatched.
+* Allow users to view order status updates such as "Processing" or "Dispatched".

 ---

 ## Design

-### Design Limitations:

-**Product Size Variations:**

-Product sizes ( S, M, L ) are implemented as separate products instead of selectable size options within a single product in the admin interface.

-On the website, users can still select their size but in the admin, each size is managed as an individual product.
-This design keeps the product, cart, checkout, and order logic simple and reliable within the project timeframe.
-Each size is treated as its own product with an individual stock level, which helps ensure accurate ordering and stock management.

-As a result, the same product appears multiple times in the shop, once per size.
-A more advanced size variation system would be implemented in the future and is documented in the Future Features section.

 **Men's and Women's Product Pages:**